14000 Due Process and Release of Information

 14110 Designated Perpetrators Ineligible for a Desk Review

 Some designated perpetrators are not eligible for a desk review but may be eligible for other types of reviews or hearings.
-This includes perpetrators who are any of the following:
+This includes perpetrators who are either of the following:

 A designated perpetrator may also be ineligible for a desk review if any of the following apply: